MikuSnow/BetonQuest./Objectives-List.md

 ## Delay: `delay`

 This objective is just a long, persistent delay for firing events.
 It will run only after certain amount of time (measured in minutes) and only when player is online and meets all conditions.
 If a player is offline at that time it will just wait for them to log in.
 It is not 100% accurate though, as it can run up to a minute after the required amount of time.
 You should use it for example to delete tags so the player can complete quests multiple times.
-First argument is `delay:` and it accepts number of minutes.
+First argument is number of minutes.
 The rest is just like in other objectives.

-**Example**: `delay delay:1440 events:!event1,event2`
+**Example**: `delay 1440 events:!event1,event2`

 ## Arrow Shooting: `arrow`